Sophia Lombardo

-Sophia Lombardo (born September 14, 1955) is a former Italian actress.
+Sophia Lombardo (born September 14, 1955) is an Italian actress.

 Biography

-Lombardo started her career when she was young.
-She appeared in Italian style sex comedies and also in Spaghetti Western movies.
-She is best known for the role of teacher Mazzacurati in two films of the saga of Pierino: Pierino contro tutti (1981) and Pierino colpisce ancora (1982).
-She retired from the world of cinema in 1987.
+Lombardo began her career at a young age.
+She appeared in Italian style sex comedies, Spaghetti Westerns, as well as comedy films such as Sogni mostruosamente proibiti.
+She is perhaps best known for the role of the teacher Mazzacurati in two films of the saga of Pierino, Pierino contro tutti (1981) and Pierino colpisce ancora (1982).
+She retired from acting in 1987.